WrestleMania 40: The full list of winners

 Night two still awaits, with Roman Reigns set to defend the Universal Championship against Cody Rhodes in the main event, after Seth Rollins defends the World Heavyweight Title against Drew McIntyre, while Logan Paul is among the other stars in action on Sunday.

+• Re-live WrestleMania 40 night one and follow build-up to night two!

-But on night one at Lincoln Financial Field, the matches include The Rock and Reigns vs Rhodes and Rollins, Rhea Ripley vs Becky Lynch for the Women’s World Championship, and Gunther defending his Intercontinental Title against Sami Zayn.
-And there’s plenty more action scheduled tonight, too...
+But on night one at Lincoln Financial Field, the matches included The Rock and Reigns vs Rhodes and Rollins, Rhea Ripley vs Becky Lynch for the Women’s World Championship, and Gunther defending his Intercontinental Title against Sami Zayn.

 Full WrestleMania 40 results – night one (updated live)